-Artificial grass weed control is best addressed during the installation process and when done so, you can expect many years of ultra-low maintenance weed-free artificial grass.
-The reason so many people choose synthetic turf in the first place is likely because of all the benefits including the low maintenance.
+Artificial grass weed control is most easily prevented during the installation process and when done so, you can expect many years of ultra-low maintenance weed-free artificial grass.
+The reason so many people choose synthetic turf in the first place is likely because of all the benefits of artificial grass.
 With a little bit of work up front you should very rarely encounter stubborn weeds like you often find in natural grass.
-If you have the unfortunate circumstance of weeds in your artificial turf there was likely a misstep at some point when it was installed and you'll need to use of the weed control methods listed below.

 Artificial grass weed control should be considered for most projects but unfortunately it often gets skipped either due to the increased cost for the business or gets overlooked because of lack of eduction.
 There are circumstances where a weed membrane for artificial grass should absolutely be used such as grass going into an area that had preexisting weed problems.
 A weed membrane may also be needed when the installer is unable to use the required thickness of sub base gravel material due to grading restrictions.

 The cost of weed barrier fabric and the time it takes to install is very minimal compared to the entirety of most projects.
-This makes it's a no brainer that it should be installed if there is any risk of future weed growth.
-The cost to fix the problem after the installation is complete is substantially higher than preventing weeds properly from the start.
+This makes it's a no brainer that it should be installed if there is any risk of future weed growth and potentially damaging the grass.
+The cost to fix the problem after the installation is complete is substantially higher than preventing weeds initially.

 The best time to address weed growth is during the artificial grass installation process.
 It's during the preparation stage that the decision to use a weed membrane should be made, erring on the side of caution.
 A professional installation will likely include removal of 4 to 6 inches of existing organic material from the project area, including the removal of preexisting natural grass and 3 to 5 inches of soil.
 This step helps ensure that invasive weeds, roots and other vegetation are removed from the area so they don't rear their ugly head in the future.